annaraeh/mlb_uniqueid_equivalencies/README.md

 # MLB Player Unique Identifier Equivalencies
 Python Jupyter Notebook that produces a .csv file showing equivalent 2022 MLB player unique identifers for Baseball Reference and RetroSheet

 Thank you for showing interest in my work!

+I hope this project helps you to understand my thought process and technical skill.
 Currently this is a working draft, in the near future I would like to update this notebook to be more clear and concise.

-As it stands currently, I hope this project helps you to understand my thought process and technical skill.
+I would also like to edit the code and directory structure to consoldate the extraneous files and highlight the final product.

+The final result is a table (.csv file) that has a row for every 2022 MLB player with their Name, Baseball Reference ID, and RetroSheet ID. https://github.com/annaraeh/mlb_uniqueid_equivalencies/blob/main/2022_MLBUniqueIdentiferEquivalencies_BaseballReferenceRetroSheet.csv

-Also, I hope that anyone who needs this infomation (Baseball Reference IDs matched with RetroSheet IDs) is served well by my work as well.
+I also hope that anyone who needs this infomation is served well by my work here.

 Happy 2023, Go Giants! <3